Finding a Mesothelioma Support Group

 - Where does the group meet and how often?
 How long does a typical session last?

 - What’s the format?
 If I attend, can I just sit and listen?

 Online support groups can take several forms.
-It can be a listserv that chats over email, an online forum where you can post questions and chat with other members, a chat room, or a moderated discussion group.
+It can be a listserv that chats over email, an online mesothelioma forum where you can post questions and chat with other members, a chat room, a Facebook group or a moderated discussion group.
 Many patients enjoy this structure because they can find the support they need at any time of day or night, and it doesn’t require any specific time commitment.
-It also allows them to connect to other patients, caregivers or survivors all over the world.
+It also allows them to connect to other patients, patient advocates, caregivers or survivors all over the world.

 When considering an online support group, it’s important to do your research.
 Consider who, if anyone, is leading or moderating the forum.
-Online support groups run through a cancer organization or cancer center will likely be more trustworthy and educational than a smaller group.
-Regardless, any medical advice you receive in the chat should always be discussed with your doctor, since they will understand your individual case.
+Online support groups run through a cancer organization or cancer center will likely be more trustworthy and educational than a smaller group, also providing the latest news and resources in the community.
+Regardless, patients should only rely on professional medical advice from their doctor, as they understand your individual case.

-Like with the any support group, be mindful of who is running these conversations to make sure you’re receiving accurate, helpful information.
-Keep in mind, some of these options may also have a fee involved.
+Like with any support group, be mindful of who is running these conversations to make sure you’re receiving accurate, helpful information.
+Keep in mind, some of these phone number options may also have a fee involved.